FilipAcodes/webdevfinal-Vanier-College/README.md

-# This is the final project for Web Development in Vanier College
+# This is the final project for Web Development in Vanier College for Filip Altankov

 ### To run the project make sure you install the dependencies and use npm run dev.